How Long Does an HMRC R&D Enquiry Take? Timeline and What to Expect

 System unavailability.
 If your original code repositories, project management systems, or email archives are no longer accessible, HMRC will want alternative proof (consultant reports, technical reviewers' notes, published patents or products).
 Gathering this takes time.

 Suspected fraud.
-If HMRC identifies inconsistencies or what they perceive as deliberate misstatement, they may escalate the case to the Criminal Investigation Team or to Fraud Compliance.
-This can delay closure by 12-24+ months while the investigation runs in parallel.
+If HMRC identifies inconsistencies or what they perceive as deliberate misstatement, they may escalate the case to their fraud compliance team.
+This is where timelines can extend significantly — potentially to 2 years or more — as the investigation runs in parallel with the enquiry.

 What Speeds Up an HMRC R&D Enquiry